In despair, protesters take to streets for Breonna Taylor

 People dismayed that the officers who shot the Black woman in her apartment during a drug raid last March wouldn't be charged with her death vowed to persist in their fight for justice.
 The big question for a town torn apart by Taylor's death and the larger issue of racism in America was how to move forward.

 He was angry that police in riot gear were out in force when protesters had been peaceful as they streamed through the streets of downtown Louisville past a nighttime curfew.
-Demonstrators also gathered in places like Los Angeles where a vehicle ran through a crowd of protesters, injuring one person.
-In Portland, Oregon -- a city that has seen many protests since the death of George Floyd in Minneapolis -- a fire was set at a police union building.
+Demonstrators also gathered in places like Philadelphia and New York, a day after violence marred some protests, including a shooting that wounded two Louisville officers.

 Taylor, a Black woman who was an emergency medical worker, was shot multiple times by white officers after Taylor's boyfriend fired at them, authorities said.
 He said he didn't know who was coming in and opened fire in self-defense, wounding one officer.
 Police entered on a warrant connected to a suspect who did not live there, and no drugs were found inside.